-You may be wondering how you can best manage your time at home with your child.
+You may be wondering how you can best manage your time at home with your child during the holidays.
 At Parents League, we have a wealth of information and resources from our school advisors and experts from our schools and past events.

 by Judy Grossman, Director, Resilient Families: Children with Special Needs Project, Ackerman Institute for the Family